W298/zeroCity/README.md

     - Otherwise, merge the two vertices.
   - Check 03.
 Is the new vertex close enough to another edge?
     - If yes, divide the new vertex by the point where it intersects the nearest edge.
+  - Check 04.
+Is the new road intersect with another road?
+    - If yes, divide divide the intersecting roads. (new one and old one)
   - If none of the above conditions apply, create the road as is.

 - Repeat this procedure until reached at specified `Dimension(Stack)`.